sylvielsstfr/MonoCamMay2016/README.md

 ## Directories
 ------------

-### Exploration
+### Directory 1 : Exploration
 ---------------
-Basic ipython notebook  to have a look to the data
+Basic ipython notebook  to have a quick look to the data.
+Not a detailed analysis

 #### Look at single files